Visa policy of Australia: Visitor statistics

 By a short trip is implied a trip that is of a lesser duration than 1 year.
 As per the ABS, the number reflects the total number of border crossings in the duration rather than the number of people travelling to Australia from overseas.

 Among the international visitors in Australia in 2018–19, the maximum number were Chinese nationals.
 With more than 1.4 million visitors across Australia, China was the biggest source country for international tourists in the Land Down Under in 2018–19.

-The primary reason for international travelers to come to Australia was for holiday.
+The primary reason for international travellers to come to Australia was for holiday.
 Around 47% stated their reason as holiday.

-When in Australia, the international travelers spent an average of 11 days in the country.
-While travelers spend more time in South Australia [17 days], those who visited Queensland stayed for around 10 days on an average.
+When in Australia, the international travellers spent an average of 11 days in the country.
+While travellers spend more time in South Australia [17 days], those who visited Queensland stayed for around 10 days on an average.